tuya/tuya-ios-activator-sdk/README.md

 ## Network Configuration

-Tuya’s hardware module supports three modes of network configuration: fast connect mode (TLink, or EZ mode), and hotspot mode (AP mode), Wired network configuration of zigbee gateway.
+Tuya’s hardware module supports four modes of network configuration: fast connect mode (TLink, or EZ mode), and hotspot mode (AP mode), Wired network configuration of zigbee gateway, and BLE + Wi-Fi configuration.
 The EZ mode is relatively more straight- forward.
 It is recommended to use the hotspot mode as an alternative only when the network configuration fails with the EZ mode.
+BLE + Wi-Fi configuration needs to turn on Bluetooth for device search and then configure.

 ##### EZ mode